-Gluten-Free VEGAN chocolate pudding pretzel pie!
+Gluten-Free, dairy-free pie has a REAL-DEAL chocolate pudding!
 Nobody will guess this amazing dessert is dairy-free!

 For favorite gluten-free recipes, try these gluten-free chocolate chip cookies, gluten-free banana bread and gluten-free brownies.